szabolcsdombi/zengl/docs/index.rst

 .. _gl_PointSize: https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/gl_PointSize.xhtml

 **viewport**
-    | The render viewport defined as tuples of four ints in (x, y, width, height) format.
+    | The render viewport, defined as tuples of four ints in (x, y, width, height) format.
     | The default is the full size of the framebuffer.

 .. py:attribute:: Pipeline.vertex_count